muhinyia/kenyan_counties_constituencies_wards/README.md

 ## Usage
 This data can be useful in various ways, such as:

-- Using it in your application to display the geographical divisions of Kenya.
+- Using it in your application to display the administrative units of Kenya.
 - Visualizing the data on a map to show the different county, constituency and ward boundaries.
 - Use it as a reference when working with data that is related to Kenya's geographical divisions.